-Porterhouse, which reopened last October (formerly Porterhouse by Laris), is Introducing several new steaks and other exciting new menu items from Italian Chef Angelo Cecchio, who has cooked for famed restaurants around the world before establishing himself here in Asia.
+Porterhouse, which reopened last October (formerly Porterhouse by Laris), is introducing several new steaks and other exciting new menu items from Italian Chef Angelo Cecchio, who has cooked for famed restaurants around the world before establishing himself here in Asia.

-As its namesake implies, the focus of the restaurant are their Porterhouse steaks. three new steaks have been introduced: the Italian Manza Fassona Porterhosue Steak, the Australian Mayura Porterhouse Steak and the Scottish 2 Sisters Red Meat Black Angus Choice.
+As its namesake implies, the focus of the restaurant are their Porterhouse steaks.
+Three new steaks have been introduced: the Italian Manza Fassona Porterhosue Steak, the Australian Mayura Porterhouse Steak and the Scottish 2 Sisters Red Meat Black Angus Choice.
 Each steak varies in fattiness and bite and are each uniquely aged and prepared.
 From the Scottish 2 Sisters’ meatier texture, to the fattier, and more tender Manza Fassona, these speciality cuts will fill any kind of steak cravings you may be having.

 But let’s not forget about the other dishes.
 If you happen to be a fan of seafood, the grilled seafood platter is a treat.
 The platter features a combination of freshly grilled Canadian lobster, Hokkaido scallops, Alaskan king crab, Spanish octopus leg and king prawns.
-If you’re not ready for a whole platter, the Roasted Spanish Octopus is a treat, with octopus that is deliciously roasted with potatoes, capers, celery and an olive tapenade.
+If you’re not ready for a whole platter, the Roasted Spanish Octopus is a perfect, with octopus that is deliciously roasted with potatoes, capers, celery and an olive tapenade.